Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 such that the renormalised effective action for zero modes reads

 which is finite and preserves the $SO(3)$ symmetry subgroup of the $SO(4)$.
 We can rescale fields back and go to Lorentzian signature

 The conclusion is that mixed boundary conditions for fermions in IKKT theory dramatically change the zero-mode effective theory.
-They break part of the supersymmetries at one loop, thus causing divergent contributions to mass terms to appear in the effective action.
+They cause divergent contributions to mass terms to appear in the effective action.
 These can be renormalised in order to obtain a finite result.
 As a result, a subgroup of $SO(1,3) \times SO(6)$ is broken by the newly generated mass terms.

 In the next two sections, we will turn our attention to BFSS theory.
 We will see that, in this case, the situation is different and, in particular, there is a class of mixed boundary conditions which do not break any subgroup of the global symmetry $SO(3) \times SO(6)$.